 The Spanish put a priority on leisure time, which could just be called social time.
 Time outside the home is meant to be with family and friends.

 The never-ending amount of bars, restaurants, and plazas around every block attests to this.
-And because this lifestyle is such a priority, affordability comes right with it, like we mentioned before.
+And because this lifestyle is such a priority, affordability comes right with it, as we mentioned before.
 We see our friends way more frequently in Madrid than we did in New York, when social engagements had to be planned out months in advance because everyone was so busy.

 We know engineers, artists, political activists, academics, maybe even some secret billionaires.
 Either way, if they’re in town, we get to see them.
-We still see them even if they’re living another country – it’s that cheap to come back and visit.
+We still see them even if they’re living in another country – it’s that cheap to come back and visit.
 And every time we meet, you better believe it’s to eat.